4 Payment Difficulty

 Managing energy bills can feel stressful, especially if you’re worried about keeping up with payments.
-The good news is that every energy customer in Victoria has the right to support.
+The good news is that every energy customer in Victoria has the right to support from their energy company.

-Energy companies are required by law to help anyone experiencing difficulty, and simply knowing your options is a positive first step.
+Energy companies are required by law to help anyone having payment difficulty, and knowing your options is a positive first step.

 Even a short conversation with your energy company can make a real difference.
 It lets them know about your situation and opens the door to support that can make your bills more manageable.